What is Operating Profit Margin?

 Limitations of Using the Operating Profit Margin Ratio

-As in any part of financial analysis, any number of interests requires additional research to understand the reasons behind the potential difference(s).
+As in any part of financial analysis, any number of interest requires additional research to understand the reasons behind the number.
 Discrepancies in operating profit margin between peers can be attributed to a variety of factors.
 For instance, a company pursuing an outsourcing strategy may report a different profit margin than a company that produces in-house.

 A general rule is to hold factors such as geography, company size, industry, and business model constant when using operating profit margin as a comparison analytic between peers.
 It is also useful to consider other profitability metrics alongside it such as Gross Profit Margin or Net Profit Margin, as well as other financial metrics such as leverage, efficiency, and market value ratios.